ftena/ftena/README.md

-- 👋 Hi, I’m @ftena
+- 👋 Hi, I’m @ftena.
-- 👀 I’m interested in fantasy books, TTRPGs, videogames and programming (of course)
+- 👀 I’m interested in fantasy books, TTRPGs, videogames and programming.
-- 🌱 I’m currently learning progamming languages related to Machine Learning and web development
+- 🌱 I’m currently learning progamming languages related to Machine Learning and web development.
-- 💞️ I’m looking to collaborate on small projects
+- 💞️ I’m looking to collaborate on small projects.
 - 📫 How to reach me: www.tarod.net

 <!---